abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 	l -4.r /usr : search exactly in 4 plies before the last depth of /usr dir.
 - To filter out by path name i.e. to exclude certain path(s) from the main search results -x=
 </pre>
-Most of `find` test or action options may also be passed and made use of
+Most of `find` test or action options may also be passed and made use of.
+Simply type:

-Simply type l
 $ l
 list every file, directory, and other kind of filesystem under current directory entirely
 $ l /
-list just directory type under current directory recursively
+list every directory only under current directory recursively
 $ l //
-list every regular file only under current directory... so on, which suggests:
+list every regular file only under current directory, etc, which suggests:
 put suffix / to search for directory only,
 put suffix // to search for file only,
 put suffix /// to search for executable file only